 The determination of whether accessories, attachments or improvements to a building are part of the building depends on whether the attachment to the building is of a permanent nature and, if so, if the accessory or attachment is structurally integrated or otherwise permanently physically integrated into the building in such a manner that it has lost its own separate identity and character.
 The assessment of these criteria is dependent upon the facts of each case.
 Factors to be considered in assessing if the attachment is permanent are, for example, the intention with which the accessory or attachment is attached, the nature of the accessory or attachment and the degree and manner in which it has been attached to the building.
+The accessory of the accessory of the accessory or attachment and the degree and manner in which it has been attached to the building.

 In ITC 1007, a case dealing with an allowance for hotel buildings under the Income Tax Act 31 of 1941, the court refused to accept that a swimming pool, paddling pond and their tiled surrounds were buildings.
-The court did, however, note that it did not mean that these structures, a swimming pool, for example, could never qualify for the
+The court did, however, note that it did not mean that these structures, a swimming pool, for example, could never qualify for the allowance.
+The court noted that it was possible for a swimming pool to be built into a